-Healthy Water, Healthy People (HWHP) is the secondary curriculum to Project WET.
+Healthy Water, Healthy People (HWHP) is the secondary level curriculum (grades 6-12) to Project WET.
 HWHP is intended for middle and high school type audiences, but can be adapted for other audiences and grade levels.

 These resources are necessary to complete specific activities: